cuth/unsplash-wallpaper/README.md

 > Use an image from unsplash.com (through unsplash.it) as your background image from a simple command.

-This downloads a temporary image from unsplash.it using the dimensions you set in the config.
+This downloads an image from unsplash.it to the current working directory unless specified.

 *Tested on Mac and Windows. (should work on Linux).*

-**Mac users:** If you install this globally, every action that changes the config.json file will require `sudo`.
-Follow these [instructions](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to not require `sudo`.

 Install
 -------